 With the pretext of ejecting the Burmese from Assam to secure the Bengal Presidency keeping Assam as a buffer, the East India Company pleading to the Citizens of the Kingdom of Assam entered Assam to conduct a well planned military expedition.
 But the Company did not keep its word and instead of restoring the Sovereign Independent Kingdom of Assam they turned Assam into a Chief Commissionership in the same vein as Punjab, in 1834.
 The British Assam administration subdued the tribes who were tributary to Assam Royal household and administered this region of the Himalayan foothills as Assam Himalayas, The Himalayan range stood as the biggest challenge for the British imperial ambitions to colonize China.
 However many ancient mountain passes existed to reach the Brahmaputra valley from the Tea and Horse Trail of China since time immemorial.

-No wonder then the British decided to send an expedition in 1903-1904 under the leadership of Francis Younghusband to test the waters before a long term adventurism in China could take place.
+No wonder then the British decided to send an expedition in 1903-1904 under the leadership of Francis Younghusband to test the waters before long term adventurism in China could take place.
 Younghusband reached Lhasa and a deal was made with the Lhasa administration mostly in British terms.
-He back tracked from Lhasa.
-But the agreement he made at Lhasa ensured that Tibet became the soft underbelly of the middle Kingdom, the Imperial China.
+He backtracked from Lhasa.
+But the agreement he made at Lhasa ensured that Tibet became the soft underbelly of the Middle Kingdom, Imperial China.

-At the event of British decolonization of British India, to appease Jinnah on the basis of a doctored statistics of an inflated Muslim population of Assam, returning Assam to a Sovereign State was not given due airing and the Two Nation solution was bulldozed into action.
-But TAKE NOTE that although Burma was ruled as part of Bengal Presidency of British India, Burma was returned to a Sovereign State.
-Therefore British administration may be held responsible for unfair and illegal inclusion of the Chief Commissionership of Assam to be put in the workings of the two nation theory solution.
+At the event of British decolonization of British India, to appease Jinnah on the basis of a doctored statistics of an inflated Muslim population of Assam, returning Assam to a Sovereign State was not given a due airing and the Two-Nation solution was bulldozed into action.
+But TAKE NOTE that although Burma was ruled as part of the Bengal Presidency of British India, Burma was returned to a Sovereign State.
+Therefore British administration may be held responsible for unfair and illegal inclusion of the Chief Commissionership of Assam to be put in the workings of the two-nation theory solution.
 Human Rights organizations should look into this aspect of decolonization and consider taking it up with the UN Decolonization Committee.

 The crux of the matter:

 So readers, White Sahibs taketh and Brown Sahibs giveth.
-Well, to be honest India did not have a leg to stand against Chinese argument over the ownership of Tibet and courage always has been in short supply in Indian psyche.
+Well, to be honest India did not have a leg to stand against the Chinese argument over the ownership of Tibet, and courage always has been in short supply in the Indian psyche.

-With the view of vulnerability of the region beyond the so called McMahon line, this side of the India’s perceived border led to better fortification than Ladakh and Aksai Chin.
+With the view of the vulnerability of the region beyond the so-called McMahon line, this side of India’s perceived border led to better fortification than Ladakh and Aksai Chin.
 In fact India came to know about China building a road into Aksai Chin too late.
 This road is still vital for China to control Tibet.

-On 19 May, another protest was lodged by China stating, “Unless India desist immediately” from intrusion into the Longju region, “the Chinese Government will not stand by.”
+On 19 May, another protest was lodged by China stating, “Unless India desists immediately” from intrusion into the Longju region, “the Chinese Government will not stand by.”